siddk/deep-nlp/cifar_cnn/README.md

               in other words, if the output of the previous layer is "x", then this layer returns Softmax(Wx + b), where "W" and "b" are weight matrices.

-+ **Loss**: We the sum of the cross-entropy loss between the logits and the true predictions and the L2 Norms of the weight matrices at each layer (to help with regularization).
++ **Loss**: The sum of the cross-entropy loss between the logits and the true predictions and the L2 Norms of the weight matrices at each layer (to help with regularization).

-+ **Optimizer**: Here we use a special version of the SGD optimizer with a Learning Rate that decays exponentially over time.
++ **Optimizer**: A special version of the SGD optimizer with a Learning Rate that decays exponentially over time.